Hes-Siemelink/instacli/instacli-spec/language/Instacli Markdown Documents.spec.md

 ```

 When reading the example, a reader may be distracted by the **Stock answers** bit.
 That is not what this code example is
 about.
-It would be great if could hide it in someway.
+It would be great if we could hide it somehow.

-You can do so by putting the code that we need but don't want to show in an HTML comment starting with
+The way to do this is to put the code that we don't want to show in an HTML comment starting with
-`<!-- yaml instacli`
+`<!-- yaml instacli`.

 ### Markdown format